Definably amenable groups in Continuous logic

 \end{definition}

 If all the types based on $G$ are definable, then the action of $G$ onto its space of types is definable.
-In general, this hypothesis is too strong because a theory $T$ is stable if and only if all its types over all models are definable.
-Since we are not assuming stability here, we propose a weaker definition of definable action:
+However, requiring all the types to be definable is too strong (for instance, a theory $T$ is stable if and only if all its types over all models are definable).
+Thus, we propose a weaker definition of definable action:

 \begin{definition}